pmcau/AustralianElectorates/README.md

 #### Trimming

-Trimming removes small islands to reduce the file size.
+Trimming removes small islands and disconnected land masses to reduce the file size.
 Maps that have been trimmed have `trimmed` in the file name.

 ## Copyright